Signe Munk

-Signe Munk (born 10 March 1990 in Odense) is a Danish politician, who is a member of the Folketing for the Socialist People's Party.
+Signe Munk (born 10 March 1990) is a Danish politician, who is a member of the Folketing for the Socialist People's Party.
 She was elected into parliament at the 2019 Danish general election.

 Political career

 Munk was a member of the municipal council of Viborg Municipality from 2009 to 2013.
 She was elected into parliament at the 2019 election, where she received 6,285 personal votes.